imagej/imagej.github.io/_pages/cookbook/color-image-processing.md

 An alternative to the normal Red-Green merge is to merge the images based on Cyan and Magenta, or Cyan-Yellow or any other color combination.

 This can aid visualization of colocalization due to our poor perception of red and green colors.
-The Colour\_merge plugin gives the user the option of using the ‘difference’ arithmetic processing on the image stacks you select.
+The Colour\_merge plugin gives the user the option of using the 'difference' arithmetic processing on the image stacks you select.
 This is not strictly a merge (when cyan and magenta merge they produce white, not yellow) but facilitates visualization of the separate channels (See Demandolx and Davoust, J. Microscopy, 1997 v185. p21).
-You can perform a true merge if you turn off the “Difference” option.
+You can perform a true merge if you turn off the "Difference" option.

 Run the plugin and select the two images to be merged.
 Select the desired colors from the drop-down options. <Current> uses the LUT that the image currently has (this is often the desired LUT).
-The “Difference” option performs a “difference” arithmetic operation rather than an “addition”.
-If the “Pre-sub 2 from 1” option is checked the second image is subtracted from the first prior to merging.
+The "Difference" option performs a "difference" arithmetic operation rather than an "addition".
+If the "Pre-sub 2 from 1" option is checked the second image is subtracted from the first prior to merging.

 Merging transmitted light and fluorescence images
 -------------------------------------------------

-Fluorescence and transmitted light brightfield images can be merged with the “*Image/Color/Merge Channels...*”.
+Fluorescence and transmitted light brightfield images can be merged with the "*Image/Color/Merge Channels...*".
 This instruction lets you than choose the C4 (gray) option.
 This can prevent a 'washed out' look to the fluorescence.

 This also reduces 16-bit images to 8-bits (based on the current Brightness and Contrast values) then generates a 24-bit RGB image.